 Creating a blood test to detect early AMD

-This research may also lead to new treatments focusing on stopping the production of these toxic exosomes, which may work to help those with AMD.
+These important findings may lead to new treatments that could focus on stopping the production of toxic exosomes, in turn, helping to prevent the development of AMD.

 See our other projects